chart21/Verification-of-Outsourced-Object-Detection/README.md

   ```

 ## Execution
-After all machines are set up and at least one model is saved we can start executing the program.
+After all machines are set up, and at least one model is saved, you can start executing the program.
 First, open **parameters.py** and change IPs according to the local IPs of your machines.
 You can also make changes to the model used, whether you want to use Merkle Trees, sampling intervals, maximum allowed loss rates, and much more.
-Note that OutsourceContract and VerifierContract have to be identical on your machine running the Outsourcer and your machines running the Contractor and the Verifier respectively.
+Note that OutsourceContract and VerifierContract have to be identical on your machine running the Outsourcer and your machines running the Contractor and the Verifier, respectively.

 Afterward, you can start **Outsourcer.py** on the Raspberry Pi and either **Contractor.py**, **Contractor_EdgeTpu.py**, **Contractor_with_multithreading.py**, or **Contractor_EdgeTpu_with_multithreading.py** on the other two machines, depending on which version you want to use.
 Note that the machine running the Verifier also uses one of the above-listed contractor scripts, but you have to specify in **parameters.py** that it should behave as a Verifier.